Excelam/Excelam/README.md

 Excel cell modeling is rich but also complex.

-# 2.1.
+## 2.1.
 Cell modeling

 Cell modeling is composed in four main parts:

-- Value format

-- Fill

-- Border
+- Value format, Fill, Border and Font.

-- Font

-And also these two parts:
+And also these two specific parts:

-- Alignment

-- Protection
+- Alignment, Protection.

 The library concerns currently the value format of cell.
 Others parts are not managed.

-# 2.1.
+## 2.2.
 Cell value format

-Excel provide a rich structure of cell value format.
+Excel provide a rich list of categories for cell value format:

+- General, Text, Number, Decimal, Date and Time, Currency, Accounting, Percentage, Fraction and scientific.

+General and Text categories are very basic.
+For others categories, it's possible to configure the format with more details.

 TODO: !display